lsolbach/MDAGenerator/README.md

 ===============

 Domain driven design extension for the meta model of the model repository.
-This module servers as an example for the extensibility of the meta model.
+This module servers as an example for the extensibility of that meta model.

 Project Lead
 ------------